 - Like keys for music variations, axioms enable open-ended definitions, facilitate translations, and can serve as semantic bridges between alternative representations.

-To that end, and assuming standard logic, seven axioms are proposed to support the kernel semantics.
+To that end, and assuming standard logic, ten axioms are proposed to support the kernel semantics.

 Axioms as Modeling Keys

 Physical, digital, or symbolic occurrences of objects or phenomena (both accepted as postulates): The distinction between physical, digital, and symbolic instances is not exclusive (consider hybrids); additionally, fictional instances are instances (physical or symbolic) that are not meant to be realized.
 Instances are represented by individuals in OWL.

 For characteristics of instances that belong to them and make them recognisable.